SHAREHOLDER ALERT: Pomerantz Law Firm Reminds Shareholders with Losses on their Investment in Sun Communities Inc. of Class Action Lawsuit and Upcoming Deadlines - SUI

 The class action concerns whether Sun Communities and certain of its officers and/or directors have engaged in securities fraud or other unlawful business practices.

-You have until February 10, 2025, to ask the Court to appoint you as Lead Plaintiff for the class if you are a shareholder who purchased or otherwise acquired DMC securities during the Class Period.
+You have until February 10, 2025, to ask the Court to appoint you as Lead Plaintiff for the class if you are a shareholder who purchased or otherwise acquired Sun Communities securities during the Class Period.
 A copy of the Complaint can be obtained at www.pomerantzlaw.com.

 [Click here for information about joining the class action]